 There are 17 service plazas along the System providing gasoline and diesel fuel, other automotive supplies and services, and restaurant services.
 The Commission has entered into long term service plaza redevelopment agreements with HMSHost Restaurants, LLC and Sunoco, Inc. to design, reconstruct, finance, operate and maintain all of the service plazas.
 The Commission has no responsibility for maintaining the service plazas under the agreements.
-Since the Commission entered the agreements in 2005, nine rebuilt service plazas have opened, and three more facilities are under construction and scheduled to reopen in May 2012.
+Since the Commission entered the agreements in 2005, 12 rebuilt service plazas have opened.
+Two of the remaining plazas will be redeveloped between Labor Day 2012 and Memorial Day 2013.
 The two companies are expected to invest approximately \$190 million in the project, at no cost to the Commission.
 The Commission received approximately \$2.9 million and \$2.7 million in annual income under the service plaza agreements in 2010 and 2011, respectively, which is based on rental payments plus a percentage of revenue generated.